GoonDAE: Denoising-Based Driver Assistance for Off-Road Teleoperation: METHOD

 \subsubsection{Inference}

-For driving assistance, the CI, SI, and LI were delivered from the simulated system to the model in real time.
-The LI was downsampled to 16 channels before transmission to reduce delays.
-After preprocessing, the assisted CI was obtained using the trained GoonDAE.
-The output was delivered to the platform after combining with the current driver CI for a natural user experience by interpolating the CI between outputs over a 100 ms period.
-Assisted CI and current CI were combined at 80\% and 20\%, respectively.
-This process was conducted on a server with an NVIDIA RTX 3090 GPU.
+For driving assistance, the {control input}, {state input}, and {LiDAR point cloud input} were delivered from the simulated system to the model in real-time.
+The {LiDAR point cloud input} was downsampled to 16 channels before transmission to reduce delays.
+After preprocessing, the assisted {control input} was obtained using the trained GoonDAE. {The assisted control input was generated and delivered to the platform at a rate of 10 Hz, as Naranjo {\em et al.}\cite{naranjo2016autonomous} found that sampling sensor data at a rate of 10 Hz enables real-time obstacle avoidance for a real platform and Kim {\em et al.} \cite{kim2022smooth} adjusted the feedforward steering control to the platform at a rate of 10 Hz.
+To enable a smooth transition between the 10 Hz assisted control input and the 60 Hz raw control input of the driver, we generated 60 Hz assisted control input.
+The latest model output and the current 60 Hz raw control input were combined at a ratio of 8:2, following the approach of Choe {\em et al.} \cite{choe20141d}.
+The combination provides a natural user experience for drivers and helps reduce discomfort from intermittent assistance.} We conducted this process on a server with an NVIDIA RTX 3090 GPU.